skypilot-org/skypilot/docs/source/reference/storage.rst

 These objects are made available to the task at a local path on the remote VM, so the task can access these objects as if they were local files.

-SkyPilot provides two ways to access cloud object stores:

-1. **MOUNT** mode: The object store is directly "mounted" to the remote VM.
-I.e., files are streamed when accessed by the task and all writes are replicated to remote bucket (and any other VMs mounting the same bucket).
-2. **COPY** mode: The files are pre-fetched and cached on the local disk.
-Writes are not replicated on the remote store.

-..
-TODO(romilb): Add infographic here

 These are specified using the :code:`file_mounts` field in a SkyPilot task.

 Common Use Cases